javaee/jms-spec/pages/JMSContextScopeProposals2.md

 The same behaviour would apply when the bean is configured to use container-managed transactions but the transaction attribute type is `NEVER` or `NOT_SUPPORTED`.

-After reading these, now read [[JMSContextScopeProposals3|Injection of JMSContext objects - Use Cases F-K (version 3)]]
+After reading these, now read [Injection of JMSContext objects - Use Cases F-K (version 3)](jms-spec/pages/JMSContextScopeProposals3)